 Now, I’ve had a similar story in a way.
-Most characters I grew up with were heterosexual Caucasians.
-Many had the ‘difficult’ choice of choosing between a best friend and someone they had just met.
-They all came from the same two kinds of families: dead or broken from divorce/death.
+Most characters I grew up with were heterosexual and White.
+Many had the “difficult” choice of choosing between a best friend and someone they had just met.
+They all came from the same two kinds of families: dead or broken from divorce.

 They were different yet their core was about the same.
 If I took away their places, names, and battles, and explained them as plainly as possible… Would I have been able to tell the difference?

-However, the world is — in fact — filled with differences in every corner.
+However, the world is—in fact—filled with differences in every corner.
 Not everyone is the same.
-But stories that didn’t have that basic outline stood out as odd or peculiar.
+But our bookshelves don’t reflect that.

-And those peculiar stories are all we have in some cases.
-They form our entire thought processes about that one major difference, whether it was a sexuality or culture or something else.
+Some stories are different and all we have.
+They form our entire thought processes about that one major difference, whether it be a sexuality or culture or something else.
 There’s no other representation to tell us otherwise.
 We have no other exposure.

 We only have that single story to explain all of it.

 “The consequence of a single story is this: it robs people of dignity.
 It makes our recognition of our equal humanity difficult.
 It emphasized how we are different rather than how we are similar.”